IceHe/lib/snip/redis/basics.md

 -   If this limit is reached,
     Redis will start to **reply with an error to write commands (but will continue to accept read-only commands).**

+## Data Types

+-   String

+    Limits: By default, **a single Redis string can be a maximum of 512 MB**.

+-   **JSON**

+    _The JSON capability of Redis Stack provides JavaScript Object Notation (JSON) support for Redis._
+    It lets you store, update, and retrieve JSON values in a Redis database, similar to any other Redis data type.

+-   List

+    Redis Lists are implemented with linked lists because for a database system it is crucial to be able to add elements to a very long list in a very fast way.
+    Another strong advantage, as you'll see in a moment, is that Redis Lists can be taken at constant length in constant time.

+-   Set

+    A Redis set is an unordered collection of unique strings (members).

+-   Hash

+-   Sorted Set

+-   **Stream**

+    -   Entry ID: `<millisecondsTime>-<sequenceNumber>`

+        The milliseconds time part is actually the local time in the local Redis node generating the stream ID, however **if the current milliseconds time happens to be smaller than the previous entry time, then the previous entry time is used instead,**
+        **so if a clock jumps backward the monotonically incrementing ID property still holds.**

+        ……

+        If for some reason the user needs incremental IDs that are not related to time but are actually associated to another external system ID, as previously mentioned, **the `XADD` command can take an explicit ID instead of the `*` wildcard ID that triggers auto-generation**, …

+-   **Geospatial**

+-   **Bitmaps**

+    Bitmaps are not an actual data type, but a set of bit-oriented operations defined on the String type which is treated like a bit vector.

+-   **Bitfields**

+    … let you set, increment, and get integer values of arbitrary bit length.
+    For example, you can operate on anything from unsigned 1-bit integers to signed 63-bit integers.

+    These values are stored using binary-encoded Redis strings.
+    Bitfields support atomic read, write and increment operations, making them a good choice for managing counters and similar numerical values.

+-   **Probabilistic**

+    -   HyperLogLog:
+        estimates the cardinality of a set.
+    -   Bloom filter:
+        checks for presence of an element in a set.
+    -   Cuckoo filer:
+        checks for presence of an element in a set.
+    -   t-digest:
+        estimate the percentile of a data stream.
+        (例如统计 99% DB操作平均延迟是多少)
+    -   Top-K
+    -   Count-min sketch:
+        estimates the frequency of an element in a data stream.

+-   **Time series**

+    ……

+-   Indexing, Query, Search, …

+    -   Stop-words (停用词，高频但无意义的词),
+        Tokenization (标记器，分割词，去掉标点符号，小写化),
+        Sorting,
+        Scoring,
+        Stemming (词干提取),
+        Synonym (同义词),
+        Spellchecking,
+        Phonetic (语音匹配, 发音搜索),
+        Chinese (中文分词，标记化)

 ## Others

 -   [Redis Cheat Sheet](https://cheatography.com/tasjaevan/cheat-sheets/redis/)